New benefits for members of the Society

 The Society’s policy and research programme is responsive to the environment in which historians work.
 Much of this work takes place via established RHS committees that monitor, respond to, and shape developments in the Research environment and culture in Higher Education; History Education and teaching; and Publishing.

 Our Equalities work remains of central importance to the Society.
-Recent initiatives include the creation of a Masters’ Scholarships programme (since 2022) to support students from groups underrepresented in academic History.
+Recent initiatives include the creation of a Masters’ Scholarships programme (since 2022) to support students from groups underrepresented in academic History and publication, in June 2024, of an Update to the Society’s 2018 report, Race, Ethnicity & Equality.

 Royal Historical Society Archive